 Diet and Foraging

 Jennings, M.R.; Hayes, M.P.
 1994.
 Amphibian and reptile species of special concern in California.
-Final report to the California Department of Fish and Game, Inland Fisheries Division, Rancho Cordova, California, under contract 8023.
+Rancho Cordova, CA: California Department of Fish and Game, Inland Fisheries Division.

 Storer, T.I.
 1925.
 A synopsis of the amphibia of California.
 University of California Publications in Zoology 27: 1–342.

 Wake, D.B.; Schneider, C.J.
 1998.
 Taxonomy of the plethodontid salamander genus Ensatina.
 Herpetologica 54: 279–298.